-- a) suitable and safe access has been provided for vehicles, pedestrians and cyclists; and - b) high quality landscaping is incorporated; and - c) a net-gain in biodiversity is achieved; and - d) there is no significant adverse impact on the amenity of nearby residents; and - e) carbon reduction and low carbon building measures have been incorporated; and - f) the impact of the scheme on Lowick's Historic Core and on any designated and non-designated heritage assets and their settings has been fully assessed and mitigated.
+- a) suitable and safe access has been provided for vehicles, pedestrians and cyclists; and - b) high quality landscaping is incorporated; and - c) a net-gain in biodiversity is achieved; and - d) there is no significant adverse impact on the amenity of nearby residents; and - e) the impact of the scheme on Lowick's Historic Core and on any designated and non-designated heritage assets and their settings has been fully assessed and mitigated.

-Proposals which meet the standards set out in the Building for Life 12 will be supported.
+Proposals which meet the standards set out in Building for a Healthy Life will be supported.